 Cherevichki (Черевички), sometimes translated in English as The Fancy Slippers or Oxana's Caprices, is an opera in 4 acts and 8 scenes (TH 8 ; ČW 8).
 It was adapted by Tchaikovsky between February and April 1885 (with revisions in November and December 1886), from his early comic opera Vakula the Smith (1874).

-The opera is scored for solo voices, mixed chorus, and an orchestra comprising of piccolo, 2 flutes, 2 oboes, 2 clarinets (in A, B-flat, C), 2 bassoons + 4 horns (in F), 2 trumpets (in B-flat, E), 3 trombones, tuba + 2 timpani, triangle, tambourine, cymbals, bass drum + harp, violins I, violins II, violas, cellos and double basses.
-An offstage military (wind) band is also used in Act III (Nos.
+The opera is scored for solo voices, mixed chorus, and an orchestra comprising of piccolo, 2 flutes, 2 oboes, 2 clarinets (in A, B-flat, C), 2 bassoons + 4 horns (in F), 2 trumpets (in E, F), 3 trombones, tuba + 3 timpani, triangle, tambourine, cymbals, bass drum + harp, violins I, violins II, violas, cellos and double basses.
+An on/offstage military (wind) band consisting of woodwinds, horns, cornets, tuba and timpani is also used in Act III (Nos.
 19 and 23).

 There are thirteen singing roles: